 The WPJA has an abundance of top-ranked, documentary-style elopement photographers who are available right now who understand that some weddings can’t wait.
 Find yours today!

 Elopement Photographers for Small United States Weddings

 Shooting an elopement or small Massachusetts wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any justice of the peace, fast, courthouse, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any secret, civil ceremony, city hall, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Massachusetts Couples

 My name is Nicole.
 I'm a Boston wedding photographer and I: can eat more chocolate than you can (Dark and milk.
 We all know that white doesn't really count), speak quickly (so keep up!) and live to travel, play board games and laugh 'till my cheeks hurt My style is a mix of creative documentary and stunning portraits.
 I believe that moments trump all - big moments, quiet moments, obnoxious moments and of course, little moments.
 I strive to create meaningful photographs.
 Above all, I believe that wedding photography should never be a cookie-cutter experience.
 [Boston Wedding Photographer]